ARC-2024-Course-Project/Project-Demo/README.md

 - Lemniscate in the robot configuration space
 - Double Lemniscate in the robot configuration space

-Important deliverables in the video:
+Important deliverables for videos and plots:

 - Regulation experiment using the robots mentioned above.
 Any other robot is also entertained!
 - Joint Space Tracking experiment for the same
-- Cartesian Space Tracking experiment
+- Cartesian Space Tracking experiment using one of the above possible trajectory formats

 ### README File describing the folder structure (should also contain the links to the videoson onedrive)